-V. Assess the long-term steroid requirements following LITT, compared to historical controls.
+V. Assess the long-term steroid requirements following LITT.

 VI.
 Determine the radiographic evolution of LITT-treated glioblastoma over time, using conventional magnetic resonance imaging (MRI) (T1 pre and post-contrast images, T2-weighted images [T2WI], fluid attenuating inversion recovery [FLAIR] images) and advanced brain tumor imaging (ABTI) [magnetic resonance (MR) perfusion [dynamic susceptibility contrast (DSC), dynamic contrast enhancement (DCE) and arterial spin labeling (ASL)], MR-diffusion, and MR spectroscopy), to include quantitative tumor metrics (volumetric extent of ablation and Response Assessment in Neuro-Oncology [RANO] criteria).